|

 Cranberry Highway

-Wisconsin’s Cranberry Highway is well-worth the hour-drive from Wisconsin Dells if you visit in the fall.
-From late-September through October, Highway 54 becomes a sea of red as the cranberry harvest season reaches its peak.
-The cranberry is Wisconsin’s official state fruit, and Wisconsin the nation’s largest producer of the tart berry.
+Wisconsin’s Cranberry Highway is well worth the hour’s drive from Wisconsin Dells if you visit in the fall.
+From late September through October, Highway 54 becomes a sea of red as the cranberry harvest season reaches its peak.
+The cranberry is Wisconsin’s official state fruit, and Wisconsin is the nation’s largest producer of the tart berry.

 Pinterest image for this blog post